$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Introduction

-So we will study the $D$-dimensional aether charged black hole solution and aether waves in this M-subset of Einstein-aether gravity theory, try to find the effect of the Lorentz invariance violation on the conventional black hole physics.
+In this paper, we will study the $D$-dimensional aether charged black hole solution and aether waves in this M-subset of Einstein-aether gravity theory, try to find the effect of the Lorentz invariance violation on the conventional black hole physics, and the difference between the $c_i$ Einstein-aether theory.
 The rest paper is organized as follows.
 In Sec.
 II we give the background for the M-subset of Einstein-aether theory and derive the gravitational field equations, aether motion equations.
 In Sec.
 III, we derive black hole solutions, give the form of aether charge $Q_b$ and corresponding potential $V_b$, and construct the Smarr formula and the first law of black hole thermodynamics for the aether charged black hole and find the effect of Lorentz violation on black hole thermodynamics.
 Sec.
 IV studies the linearized equations for the gravitational and aether waves.
 Sec.
 V gives a summary.
-The appendix shows that the conception of the aether charge also exists in the $c_i$ subset of the Einstein-aether theory.
+The appendix shows some components of Einstein-tensor and momentum tensor.